Developing College-Level Writing Skills in High School

-Everyone under the sun will tell you how important it is for children to develop solid writing skills.
-It’s a key job skill, after all.
+Everyone under the sun will tell you how important it is for students to develop solid, college-level writing skills.
+Writing is a key job skill, after all.

-More and more universities are incorporating writing across the curriculum, meaning your college-bound child—no matter her major—will invariably encounter courses in which she is asked to write research papers and essays throughout the semester.
+More and more universities are incorporating writing across the curriculum, meaning your college-bound students—no matter their major—will invariably encounter courses in which they’re asked to write research papers and essays throughout the semester.

 The Price of Unpreparedness

-Even though we tout the importance of writing in high school, I believe many parents and educators simply pay it lip service.
+Even though we tout the importance of writing in high school, parents and educators often pay it lip service.
 Writing standards in high school are so far below college standards that many freshmen are shocked to discover how little they’ve learned and practiced to prepare them.

-Personally, I was home-schooled throughout elementary school, after which I attended public high school.
-My high school writing assignments, even ones in advanced English courses, were graded on a completion basis.
+I was homeschooled throughout my elementary years, after which I attended public high school.
+My high school writing assignments, even in advanced English courses, were graded on a completion basis.
 Aside from correcting a few of the more egregious spelling and grammar errors, teachers paid scant attention to anything beyond very basic writing no-no’s.

 When I started college, confident enough in my writing ability to consider majoring in English, I was absolutely stunned when I received Bs and Cs on my papers, all dripping in red ink.
 Although I eventually endured the rigorous process of unlearning all the bad writing habits that went unnoticed in high school, I’m convinced I could have learned how to write well years before.